minoukh/Love-Log/README.md

 * As a user, I want to be able to add Reminders for Special Occasion (e.g. Birthdays, date plans, milestones, etc.).
 * As a user, I want to be able to rate a date.
 * As a user, I want to be able to view potential partners rankings.
+* As a user, I want to be able to save my journal to file (if I so choose)
+* As a user, I want to be able to be able to load my journal from file (if I so choose)